 No. All of the National Longitudinal Surveys collect information about the industries and occupations in which respondents work, but the surveys are not suited for producing estimates of industry or occupational employment or wages.
 The National Longitudinal Surveys only represent specific population groups based on their year of birth, rather than the entire population across all age groups.
 Other BLS surveys, such as the Current Population Survey, Current Employment Statistics survey, Occupational Employment Statistics survey, and National Compensation Survey, are designed to provide estimates for specific industries or occupations.

 Researchers can obtain NLS public-use data files and documentation for free at NLSinfo.org.
 The full public-use datasets are also available on https://www.bls.gov/nls/getting-started/accessing-data.htm.

 NLS User Services at the Ohio State University Center for Human Resource Research (CHRR) distributes a variety of NLS documentation designed to inform the research community on the content and current status of the surveys.
 They offer general publications, technical manuals, and user's guides that are available to the public.
 Those wishing more information on NLS documentation should visit the NLSinfo.org or contact: NLS User Services (E-mail: email@example.com)

-The NLSY79 Child and Young Adult public-use files that include data collected from 1986 to 2018 are available for researchers to use.
+The NLSY79 Child and Young Adult public-use files that include data collected from 1986 to 2020 are available for researchers to use.
 This cohort is not being interviewed in the current round.